 MIT Sloan School of Management: History and Academic Focus

-In 1964, It was renamed to Alfred P. Sloan School of Management after its benefactor who also helped established the first university-based mid-career program called the Sloan Fellows Program.
+In 1964, It was renamed to Alfred P. Sloan School of Management after its benefactor who also helped establish the first university-based mid-career program called the Sloan Fellows Program.
 Its academics are considered extremely demanding even by business school standards, with a great emphasis on analytical reasoning.

 It offers a multitude of hands-on and experiential learning opportunities such as action learning labs, innovation teams, study tours, student treks, and club activities.
 These enable students to connect to the broader MIT school system as well as the companies and organizations where they put their learning to practice in solving management challenges in organizations around the world.